simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 }
 ```

 To see all of the FOC torque control parameters please visit the [torque control docs](torque_control).
-The goon news is that if you have set the phase resistance during the tuning the velocity and position motion control loops in step 4. you will most probably not need to retune them.
+The good news is that if you have set the phase resistance during tuning the velocity and position motion control loops in step 4, you will most probably not need to retune them.

-However the most important tip is still to use the [commander interface](commander_interface) to tune hte torque control PID controller and Low pas filter parameters, this way you will be able to test quickly and change the parameters of controllers in real-time and see what will happen.
-One time you are satisfied you can write these values in code and quit using the commander.
+However the most important tip is still to use the [commander interface](commander_interface) to tune the torque control PID controller and Low pass filter parameters.
+This way you will be able to change and test the parameters of controllers in real-time and see what will happen.
+Once you are satisfied, you can write these values into your code and quit using the commander.

 <blockquote class="info"> <p class="heading">☑️ Simple test</p>
 Set your target current to <b>0Amps</b> and try to move the motor by hand, make sure it feels like there is absolutely no resistance, like the motor is disabled.
 Then try to set a small current (<b><0.5A</b>) value and see if you can feel the motor force acting on your hand.
 If you can feel it you should be ready to go!